-Joanna Young is an independent choreographer currently practicing in Wales and Bristol.
+Joanna Young is an independent choreographer currently practicing in Wales, Bristol and Scotland.
 Described by Dancing Times as ‘an adventurous choreographic voice’ her work often involves a meditative and sensorial tone, intricate crafting and time to tune into the movements between people, places, and things.

 Interdisciplinary collaboration is at the core of Joanna’s work.
 Projects and practices emerge by listening and responding, which facilitates an inclusive, co-authored and participatory process.
 Joanna works in both rural and urban contexts, which have resulted in outdoor, gallery and site-specific installations; stage productions; film; and audio walks.
 Over the past twelve years she has received regular Project Funding from the Arts Council of Wales to develop and tour work and had numerous UK and International choreographic commissions.
-Recent collaborative projects include: ‘Conditions for possibility’ (a continuous research project funded through Creative Wales Award); ‘And all the men we saw today’ (Commissioned by Southampton university); ‘Unknown Places’ (Commissioned by Shropshire Inclusive Dance); and ‘Bodies of water’ (Part of BRAW, an audience development research project).
+Recent collaborative projects include: ‘Conditions for possibility’ (a continuous research project funded through Creative Wales Award); ‘And all the men we saw today’ (Commissioned by Southampton university); ‘Unknown Places’ (Commissioned by Shropshire Inclusive Dance); and ‘Bodies of water’ (Part of BOW Collective, an audience engagement research project).

 In 2017 Joanna completed a Masters in Choreography (with distinction) from The Place, London Contemporary Dance School.
 She graduated from the Northern School of Contemporary Dance in 2006, where she was awarded for her ‘outstanding achievement and progression in choreographic studies’.
 She then went on to complete an apprenticeship with The Cholmondeleys and The Featherstonehaughs.